-Our goal is to amplify the innate ability of local leaders to be change agents for their communities.
-Since our launch in 2018, 116 leaders have graduated from our program and are now leading change in their communities.
-Our alumni serve in elected office, lead community-based organizations, and steer Boards of Directors.
+Since our launch in 2018, 210 leaders have graduated from our program and are now making change in their communities.
+Our alumni work to close education gaps by serving in elected office, leading community organizations, and steering Boards of Directors.

 Sheleah, a graduate from our Memphis program, brings a lifetime of commitment to underserved youth and families to her role as a Shelby County Schools board member in Memphis, TN.